Skip to content

 If this scheme is too simple, we can adjust either the conditions under which N limitation occurs or develop an N dependency function based on the balance between plant N demand and N availability.

-Water Dynamics¶
+Water Dynamics

-Soil Water Storage¶
+Soil Water Storage

 Under well-drained conditions, drainage occurs when soil water content \((W_{\text{soil}})\) exceeds the soil water holding capacity \((W_{\text{WHC}})\).
-Beyond this point, additional water drains off at a rate controlled by the drainage parameter \(f_{\text{drain}}\).
+Beyond this point, additional water drains off at a rate controlled by the drainage parameter \(f_{\text{drain}}\) defined as the fraction of soil water that can be removed in one day.
 For well drained soils, this \(f_{\text{drain}}=1\).
-Setting \(f_{\text{drain}}<1\) reduced the rate of drainage, and flooding will will require a combination of a low \(f_{\text{drain}}\) and sufficient size and / or frequency of \(F^W_\text{irrigation}\) to maintain flooded conditions.
+Setting \(f_{\text{drain}}<1\) reduces the rate of drainage.
+Flooding can be simulated by requiring a combination of a low \(f_{\text{drain}}\) and sufficient \(F^W_\text{irrig|precip,soil}\) to maintain flooded conditions.

 This is adapted from the original SIPNET formulation (Braswell et al 2005), adding a new parameter that controls the drainage rate.